A Lattice Inspired Model for Monopole Dynamics

-As mentioned earlier, due to the presence of the square-root pre-factor, the spectrum is different from the 1D XY model \cite{mattis}, with a minimum in $E_0$ at $\kappa_\mathrm{c}=0.7902$ ($g_\mathrm{c}=1/\sqrt{\kappa_\mathrm{c}}=1.125$); see Fig.~2.
+The remarkable fact about the spectrum of the model is the existence of a minimum in the ground state at $1/g_c^2=0.7902$ ($g_\mathrm{c}=1.125$) \cite{spchfath,pvfath}; see Fig.~2.
 The minimum in the spectra is specially important in connection with the phase transition.
-It is well known that the 1D spin systems with short range interactions do not exhibit the second-order phase transition expected for these systems.
-However the present model, as the consequence of the particle dynamics interpretation, exhibits a first-order phase transition.
-The nature of phase transition by the model can be studied based on the behavior of the Gibbs free energy \cite{spchfath}.
-The one-particle partition function may be evaluated by the definition
+It is well known that the 1D spin systems with short range interactions do not exhibit phase transition.
+However, as the consequence of the particle dynamics interpretation, the present model exhibits a first-order phase transition \cite{spchfath,pvfath}.
+The nature of phase transition by the model can be studied based on the behavior of the Gibbs free energy \cite{spchfath,pvfath}.
+As the spectrum depends on $g$, by $m\propto 1/g^2$ and in analogy with (\ref{11}), we define the thermodynamical conjugate variable of $1/g^2$ ($A_1=-T\ln Z_1$)